aboutcode-org/scancode.io/docs/tutorial_api_analyze_package_archive.rst

     curl -X POST "$api_url" -H "$content_type" -d "$data"

 .. note::
-    You can set the api_url to http://localhost/api/projects/ when running with Docker.
+    You have to set the api_url to http://127.0.0.1:8001/api/projects/ if you run on a local development setup.

 .. tip::
     You can provide the data using a json file with the text below, which will be